 This report offers practical implementation advice to agency leaders and front-line managers faced with implementing the newly-enacted law expanding telework opportunities to over one million federal workers.

-Telework has been touted as a winning strategy for government.
-A study by the Telework Research Network claims potential savings for the federal gov ernment of nearly $3.8 billion as a result of reduced real estate costs, electricity savings, reduced absenteeism, and reduced employee turnover.
+Telework has been touted as being a winning strategy for government.
+A study by the Telework Research Network claims potential savings for the federal government of nearly $3.8 billion as a result of reduced real estate costs, electricity savings, reduced absenteeism, and reduced employee turnover.

 Dr. Overmeyer describes the technological, social, operational, and management risks that face managers in implementing a telework strategy.
 He then shows how four cutting-edge federal agencies have addressed these issues and have successfully implemented a telework initiative.
 Understanding the practical challenges, and steps some agencies have already taken in piloting this approach, will be important as government leaders face the six-month implementation timeframe required under the recently signed legislation.

 Listen to Dr. Overmeyer's interview on Federal News Radio.